actions/importer-labs/circle_ci/5-migrate.md

 1. What project do you want to migrate?
     - __circleci-hello-world__
-2. What is the namespace for that project?
-    - __Valet__
-3. Where do you want to store the logs?
+2. Where do you want to store the logs?
     - __./tmp/migrate__
-4. What is the URL for the GitHub repository to add the workflow to?
+3. What is the URL for the GitHub repository to add the workflow to?
     - __this repository__.
 The URL should should follow the pattern <https://github.com/:owner/:repo> with `:owner` and `:repo` replaced with your values.

 ### Steps